 - 80% of young people, many poor, do not meet federal guidelines for daily physical activity [ODPHP, 2020]

 - Lower income kids are 6x more likely to quit youth sports than their more well-off peers [Aspen Institute, 2020]

-RTPF will support nonprofit community sport organizations that are not only dedicated to getting young people of color moving again, but also committed to providing them with guidance and opportunities to grow, succeed and be confident in their abilities.
-Selected programs will be grounded in accessibility, inclusiveness and accountability.
+Founded by ESPN and Beyond Sport, the Return to Play Fund (RTPF) will use sport to center health, wellbeing and systemic solutions to the heart of community recovery across the United States.
+It will support nonprofit community sport organizations that are not only dedicated to getting young people of color moving again, but also committed to providing them with guidance and opportunities to grow, succeed and be confident in their abilities.

-Guided by an Expert Advisory Council encompassing specialists within and outside of sport, the Fund will help ensure that Black and Brown youth are not further disadvantaged during and coming out of the national rebuilding process.
-The Council will work together to align on the needs of the communities the Fund will support, set the criteria and help select the beneficiary organizations.
+Guided by an Expert Advisory Council encompassing specialists in public health, trauma-informed approaches, diversity, equity and inclusion, monitoring and evaluation and youth sports programming, the Fund will help ensure that Black and Brown youth are not further disadvantaged during and coming out of the national rebuilding process.

 1. Operations & Strategic Guidance